TheRealAnonymous008/quartz/content/details/philosophy/Philosophy.md

 	* Part of this is to uncover all presuppositions--all implicit assumptions.
 	* A great deal of practical reasoning is not just coherence but consistency--can this line of thought be actually implemented.

+* Accepting that it can be rational to be non-rational does not open the door to irrationality.

+* **Cogito Ergo Sum** -- If "I think, therefore I am", then what happens if "I" change?
+It shows that we may exist but not what kind of thing we are.
+The moment the "thought" passes, we do not necessarily retain our self.

 # Topics
 * [[Metaphysics]]
 * [[Miscellaneous Philosophical Ideas and Claims]]